Leasehold vs Freehold: What’s the difference?

 Commonhold is an alternative to a long leasehold which allows you to own the freehold of your individual property in a multi-occupancy building.
 The rest of the building is owned and jointly managed by the flat owners, commonly referred to as unit-holders, through a commonhold association.
 This means that there is no superior freeholder and all of the flat owners manage the common and external parts of the property jointly.

 Searching for a property in Colchester or the surrounding areas?
-Here at Oakheart, our team of property experts can help you navigate the buying and selling process.
+We have an experienced team of sales and lettings agents across Essex and Suffolk who will be more than happy to help you navigate the buying and selling process.

 Discover the properties on sale with Oakheart Property and get in touch today!